gustavo234guimaraes/Translator/README.md

 ================

 Translator is a package for translate text using DeepL and WebScraping.
-This package has only two functions, the first obtain a RSelenium drive for firefox browser, and the second use the browser to translate texts.
+This package has only two functions, the first get_driver() obtain a RSelenium drive for firefox browser, and the second translate_text() use the browser to translate texts.

 ## Instalação